-Students must register for Health 499 (HLH 499) by the end of the drop-add period in order to earn credit for fieldwork and meet the requirement.
-Students cannot register for fieldwork unless their fieldwork application has been submitted and the placement has been reviewed and confirmed by the fieldwork coordinator.
-Students who do fieldwork in another country will register for SAB credits through the International Programs Office.
-(These SAB credits will be converted to HLH 499 credits after the student has successfully completed fieldwork.)
+Students must register for two quarters of HLH 499 by the end of the drop-add period for the semester in question to earn credit for fieldwork.
+The tuition cost of HLH 499 is consistent with the cost of other academic credits.
+Students cannot register for fieldwork unless their fieldwork application has been submitted and the placement has been reviewed and approved by the fieldwork coordinator.
+Students who do fieldwork in another country register for SAB credits (Study Abroad) through the International Programs Office.
+The SAB credits are converted to HLH 499 credits after the student has successfully completed fieldwork.

-Medical Clearance
+Medical and Background Clearance Requirements

-Many agencies require students to meet a set of "medical clearance" requirements in order to begin fieldwork, even if the student is not going to work with patients or clients.
-It is the student's responsibility to ask an appropriate agency representative, usually the agency supervisor, about medical clearance and take all necessary steps to meet the requirements in advance of the first day of fieldwork.
+Many agencies require students to meet a set of medical and background clearance requirements prior to beginning fieldwork, even if the student is not going to work with patients or clients.
+These requirements are established by the agency, not SUNY-Cortland, and usually mirror the requirements set for new employees.
+Typical requirements for healthcare agencies include a recent physical, current vaccination record, flu shot, TB testing, and COVID-19 vaccine.
+It is the student's responsibility to ask an appropriate agency representative, usually the agency supervisor or the volunteer coordinator, about medical clearance and take all necessary steps to meet the requirements at least two weeks in advance of the first day of fieldwork.
 If the start of fieldwork is delayed because the student has not been medically cleared, the missed days will be viewed as unexcused absences and the student will need to make up the missed days at the end of fieldwork.
+Students are encouraged to schedule physical exams early and submit required documentation well in advance to allow time for agency processing.

-Typically the requirements for medical clearance are not demanding in terms of time or cost.
-However, some agencies may require students to complete a more extensive set of requirements for medical clearance, i.e., a background check and drug screen, and the student may need to pay for these.
+Usually the clearance requirements are not demanding in terms of time or cost.
+However, some agencies may require students to complete a more extensive set of requirements, i.e., a background check and/or drug screen, and the student may need to pay for these.
+Students can determine the costs associated with medical and background clearance before deciding on a placement.